opbokel/MUPPD-Open/README.md

 The last APK is always in the root folder.

-The game has it own engine, a partially implemented multiplayer blue-tooth function (not working yet) and is designed to be very easy to create a modifier(power up).
+The game has it own engine, a partially implemented multiplayer bluetooth function and is designed to be very easy to create a modifier(power up).
 Each modifier changes completely the game play.

 I hope that the community continue this project and make more modifiers, power ups are called modifiers since they modify the game play.